|

 access is the church, all the other properties can be viewed from the outside only.

-restriction throughout the ruins wherever you can walk.
+restriction throughout the ruins wherever you can walk, but not in the Centre de la Mémoire itself.

 wheelchair access to the ruins via a lift

 on the ruins side of the Centre de la Mémoire.
-It is possible to wheel a
+It is possible to take a

 wheelchair throughout the streets and the cemetery of Oradour, but there is no